TheVinh-Ha-1710/Credit-Card-Transaction-Report/README.md

 # Credit Card Transaction Report

+## Overview

+The problem addressed in this project is the need to analyze and extract valuable insights from a large dataset of over 10,000 credit card transaction records.
+Efficient data transformation, storage, and visualization are essential for detecting patterns and improving decision-making.

+This approach is both stable and sustainable, leveraging Python for robust data processing, PostgreSQL for scalable and efficient storage, and Docker for a portable, consistent environment.
+The use of Docker ensures that the pipeline can be easily deployed and maintained, providing flexibility and reproducibility for future iterations.

+The tech stack was chosen for its reliability and scalability.
+Python (Pandas, NumPy) is well-suited for data manipulation and transformation.
+PostgreSQL offers a powerful, open-source database solution that ensures structured data management and fast querying, while Docker ensures ease of deployment across different environments.
+Power BI was selected for its interactive, user-friendly dashboards, enabling clear, actionable insights.
+This combination provides a strong foundation for sustainable data pipeline development and visualization.

-## Description
+## Workflow Modeling

-This project focuses on analyzing a dataset of credit card transactions and developing interactive Power BI dashboards to extract meaningful insights.

 ![Diagram](images/CC-Report-Diagram.png)

+1. Python, Pandas, NumPy for data cleaning and transformation.
+2. Docker for database server hosting.
+3. PostgreSQL for database management.
+4. Microsoft PowerBI for data visualization.

-## Dashboards Preview
+## Preview

 ![Dashboard Screenshot](images/Credit_Card_Transactions_Report.jpg)

-## Technologies Used

-- Python, Pandas, NumPy for data manipulation
-- Docker for database server hosting
-- PostgreSQL for database management
-- Microsoft PowerBI for data visualization

 ## Folder Structure